jaantollander/masters-thesis/content/20_hpc.md

 Slurm groups nodes into *partitions*, which may be overlapping.
 It also maintains a queue of jobs waiting for resources to become available for them to be started.
 Slurm can also perform accounting for resource usage.

+TODO: admins can set policies, such as the partitions, queuing policies, maximum resources allocations